capnproto/capnproto/kjdoc/tour.md

 In order to implement all this, KJ will set up the appropriate OS-specific constructs to handle I/O events on the host platform.
 For example, on Linux, KJ will use `epoll`, whereas on Windows, it will set up an I/O Completion Port.

 Sometimes, you may need KJ promises to cooperate with some existing event loop, rather than set up its own.
-For example, you might be using libuv, or boost ASIO.
+For example, you might be using libuv, or Boost.Asio.
 Usually, a thread can only have one event loop, because it can only wait on one OS event queue (e.g. `epoll`) at a time.
 To accommodate this, it is possible (though not easy) to adapt KJ to run on top of some other event loop, by creating a custom implementation of `kj::EventPort`.
 The details of how to do this are beyond the scope of this document.

 Sometimes, you may find that you don't really need to perform operating system I/O at all.
-For example, a unit test might only need to call some asynchronous functions using mock I/O interfaces, and a thread in a multi-threaded programs may only need to exchange events with other threads and not the OS.
+For example, a unit test might only need to call some asynchronous functions using mock I/O interfaces, and a thread in a multi-threaded program may only need to exchange events with other threads and not the OS.
 In these cases, you can create a simple event loop instead:

 ```c++
 kj::EventLoop eventLoop;